Soong Mei-ling: Early life

-She was born in her family home, a traditional house called Neishidi (內史第), in Pudong, Shanghai, China.
-She was born on March 5, 1898, though some biographies give the year as 1897, since Chinese tradition considers one to be a year old at birth.
+Soong Mei-ling was born in the Song family home, a traditional house called Neishidi (內史第), in Pudong, Shanghai, China.
+Her passport issued by the Qing government showed that she was born on March 4, 1898.
+Some sources said she was born on March 5, 1898, at St. Luke's Hospital in Shanghai, while others gave the year as 1897, since Chinese tradition considers one to be a year old at birth.

 She was the fourth of six children of Charlie Soong, a wealthy businessman and former Methodist missionary from Hainan, and his wife Ni Kwei-tseng (倪桂珍 (Ní Guìzhēn)).
-Mei-ling's siblings were sister Ai-ling, sister Ching-ling, who later became Madame Sun Yat-sen, older brother Tse-ven, usually known as T. V. Soong, and younger brothers Tse-liang (T.L.) and Tse-an (T.A.)
+Mei-ling's siblings were eldest sister Ai-ling, second sister Ching-ling, who later became Madame Sun Yat-sen, elder brother Tse-ven, usually known as T. V. Soong, and younger brothers Tse-liang (T.L.) and Tse-an (T.A.).

 Education

-In Shanghai, May-ling attended the McTyeire School for Girls with her sister, Ching-ling.
+In Shanghai, Mei-ling attended the McTyeire School for Girls with her sister, Ching-ling.
 Their father, who had studied in the United States, arranged to have them continue their education in the US in 1907.
-May-ling and Ching-ling attended a private school in Summit, New Jersey.
+Mei-ling and Ching-ling attended a private school in Summit, New Jersey.
 In 1908, Ching-ling was accepted by her sister Ai-ling's alma mater, Wesleyan College, at age 15 and both sisters moved to Macon, Georgia, to join Ai-ling.
-May-ling insisted she have her way and be allowed to accompany her older sister though she was only ten, which she did.
-May-ling spent the year in Demorest, Georgia, with Ai-ling's Wesleyan friend, Blanche Moss, who enrolled May-ling as an 8th grader at Piedmont College.
+Mei-ling insisted she have her way and be allowed to accompany her older sister though she was only ten, which she did.
+Mei-ling spent the year in Demorest, Georgia, with Ai-ling's Wesleyan friend, Blanche Moss, who enrolled Mei-ling as an 8th grader at Piedmont College.
 In 1909, Wesleyan's newly appointed president, William Newman Ainsworth, gave her permission to stay at Wesleyan and assigned her tutors.
 She briefly attended Fairmount College in Monteagle, Tennessee in 1910.

-May-ling was officially registered as a freshman at Wesleyan in 1912 at the age of 15.
+Mei-ling was officially registered as a freshman at Wesleyan in 1912 at the age of 15.
 She then transferred to Wellesley College two years later to be closer to her older brother, T. V., who, at the time, was studying at Harvard.
 By then, both her sisters had graduated and returned to Shanghai.
 She graduated from Wellesley as one of the 33 "Durant Scholars" on June 19, 1917, with a major in English literature and minor in philosophy.
 She was also a member of Tau Zeta Epsilon, Wellesley's Arts and Music Society.
-As a result of being educated in English all her life, she spoke excellent English, with a southern accent which helped her connect with American audiences.
+As a result of her American education, she spoke excellent English, with a southern accent which helped her connect with American audiences.